miniCloudMES/Django-Files-Handle/README.md

 # Django-Files-Handle
-The Peoject is show how to mnanage upload files with Django.
+The Project is show how to mnanage upload files with Django.